Hebgbs/Hebgbs.github.io/NumixS5_MateriaY_Pack/readme.md

 Exactly as you'd expect, down to what Mint-Y colours they barrow.

 ### Variants
 Each colour for each style has two additional variants.
-Since each circle and square theme is modifed to only rely on symbolic links, you need the following from `common` in `~/.icons`:
+Since each circle and square theme is modifed to only rely on symbolic links, you need the following from `common` in `~/.icons`:<br>
-`common/NumixS5_MateriaY-Circle_Common`
+`common/NumixS5_MateriaY-Circle_Common`<br>
 `common/NumixS5_MateriaY-Square_Common`

 Without these, the app icons will not apply.
 This is because every instance of `48/apps` in each circle and square variant looks for the common variant two directories up, which is its intended behaviour.

 ### Credits
-_codic_ from Ubuntu MATE community for MateriaV2, the GTK theme which inspired this.
+_codic_ from Ubuntu MATE community for MateriaV2, the GTK theme which inspired this.<br>
-_Numix Project_ for providing the tool I used to adjust their theme _GNU_ for their coreutils which made file links possible _Freenode_ for hsoting the `##linux` IRC channel, which was very, very helpful.
+_Numix Project_ for providing the tool I used to adjust their theme.<br>
+_GNU_ for their coreutils which made file links possible.<br>
+_Freenode_ for hsoting the `##linux` IRC channel, which was very, very helpful.